WilliamZhang20/Design-Patterns/README.md

 ### :rocket: Curiously Recurring Template Pattern (CRTP)

 The Curiously Recurring Template Pattern (CRTP) is a C++ idiom where a class X inherits from a template class that is parameterized with X itself.
 This pattern allows a class to gain behavior from a base class template while still being able to specialize the behavior for itself.
 CRTP can be used for compile-time polymorphism, enabling highly efficient code by eliminating the need for virtual function calls.
-Because there are
+Because there are so many variations of CRTP, an entire folder was dedicated to exploring them all.
+This included CRTP in which the child class does not implement the a base-implemented function, reducing class sizes in the polymorphism-heavy visitor design pattern with CRTP, and more to come!

 ### :construction_worker: Builder Design Pattern